 Always seek the professional recommendation of a medical marijuana doctor at your local dispensary to help you pinpoint the best strain to ease discomfort arising as a result of arthritis.

 Tetrahydrocannabinol (THC) element of marijuana acts as an analgesic (painkilling agent), while cannabidiol (CBD) has inherent immune-modulatory benefits as an active antagonist of tumor necrosis (factor-alpha).
-Both attributes support in the rheumatoid arthritis treatment.
+Both attributes support rheumatoid arthritis treatment.

 Use of Medical Marijuana in the Management of Arthritis Symptoms